-In 2019, the experts of the intergovernmental science-policy platform for biodiversity1 estimated that 1 million species were threatened on Earth, meaning an unprecedented and dangerous decline of nature (IPBES 2019).
-In this important context, the second part2 of the 15th Conference of the Parties (COP15) to the Convention on Biological diversity (CBD), the key international agreement dealing with nature protection, took place in Montreal from 7-19 December 2023.
+In 2019, the experts of the intergovernmental science-policy platform for biodiversity estimated that 1 million species were threatened on Earth, meaning an unprecedented and dangerous decline of nature (IPBES 2019).
+In this important context, the second part of the 15th Conference of the Parties (COP15) to the Convention on Biological diversity (CBD), the key international agreement dealing with nature protection, took place in Montreal from 7-19 December 2022.
 The conference was expected to be a crucial international moment for global biodiversity governance as COP15, initially planned for 2020 but postponed due to the pandemic, had to adopt a new global biodiversity framework, to "transform biodiversity governance" (Visseren-Hamakers and Kok 2022).
 This framework would replace the CBD's Strategic Plan for Biodiversity 2011-2020 and its Aichi Targets.
 And indeed, on December 19th 2022, the countries gathered in Montreal adopted the Kunming-Montreal Global Biodiversity Framework (K-MGBF) containing 4 goals for 2050 and 23 targets for 2030, for the world to live in harmony with nature by 2050.

 Along governmental efforts, the input of all the international actors concerned by biodiversity governance was important for the adoption of the K-MGBF to happen and the framework to be ambitious.
-While mostly known for being vocal on climate change politics (Thew et al. 2020, 2021, 2022), youth have been part of these international actors active at COP15.
-Yet, despite their presence in the CBD negotiations since 1992 and their official recognition as a formal constituency by the CBD in 2012, research has been neglecting the presence of youth in global biodiversity politics, giving the impression that their voice was not relevant.
+While mostly known for being vocal on climate change politics (Thew et al. 2020, 2021, 2022), youth, which presence was marked by the engagement of individuals with a youth affiliation (see below) or by the engagement of youth-led and youth-serving organisations, have been highly visible at COP15.
+Yet, despite their presence in the CBD negotiations since 1992 - as the United Nations recognised Children and Youth as a major group the same year -, and their official recognition as a formal constituency by the CBD in 2012, research has been neglecting the presence of youth in global biodiversity politics, giving the impression that their voice was not relevant for international biodiversity negotiations.

 This working paper has precisely for objective to study the voice of youth in global biodiversity politics during COP15.
 In particular, it focuses on the role of European youth actors.
-Indeed, as partly privileged youth who have the capacity and support to engage in international processes (Orsini and Kang 2023), European youth represent a most-likely case to analyze the extent to which youth voices can be heard at the international level of policy making.
+Indeed, as partly privileged youth as they have the capacity and support to engage in international processes (Orsini and Kang 2023), European youth represent a most-likely case to analyse the extent to which youth voices can be heard at the international level of policymaking.
 More precisely, the working paper aims at answering two research questions: